 He showed us how to make imitation York stone, a good match for the real thing that avoids destroying a precious UK habitat in the name of gardening.

 RSPB STAMP SCHEME TO SAVE ENDANGERED ALBATROSSES

-15 of 22 Albatross species are now threatened with extinction.
-Each year thousands of these seabirds are drawn to fishing trawlers, mistaking bait for food.
-They are caught on hooks meant for fish & dragged underwater.
-Working with local fishermen, The Albatross Task Force buys & distributes bird scaring devices & special weights to sink the bait quickly.
+15 of 22 Albatross species are now facing extinction.
+Thousands of these seabirds follow fishing trawlers each year.
+Mistaking bait for food, they are caught on hooks meant for fish & dragged underwater.
+Working with local fishermen, The Albatross Task Force buys & distributes bird scaring devices & weights to sink the bait quickly.
 Albatross deaths in one area alone, South Africa, are down by 99%.

 The Albatross project is funded by the collection of used postage stamps.
 They are valuable in large quantities when converted to cash. £50 worth of stamp sales will buy a tori-line (bird scaring device) for a longline fishing vessel.
 In 2012/13 used stamp donations helped the RSPB raise £17,000 for this scheme.

 Stamp albums, first day covers and rare stamps (pre 1970): Send these to the Community Fundraising Department at the Lodge.
 The RSPB will send them to a specialist auction house to achieve the best price.
 If you wish, send them your details & they can let you know how much your stamps have raised.

 JOIN THE RSPB

 You may wish to support only your garden birds, not Albatrosses in the South Atlantic, birds of prey, or habitat in another country.
 But it is all connected.
 Habitat for birds, here & worldwide, is crucial.
 By becoming a member of the RSPB you can support its many strategies & campaigns to help birds everywhere & give nature a home.

 RSPB UK Headquarters, The Lodge, Potton Road, Sandy, Bedfordshire SG19 2DL.